CMS technology lookup

 Step 2: View CMS detection results

-If a CMS is detected, it will show a green notice with the CMS being used.
+If a CMS is detected, it will display a green notice indicating the CMS in use.

 Other detected technologies will be shown beneath the green notice bar.